digbmc/pta-features-data/deformance-gm/README.md

 3. Select directory containing stills
 4. make sure 'virtual stack' is selected
 5. Search for make montage
+   - the menu path should be image > stacks > make montage
-6. Scale down the images (I had to lower it from .25 to .1 for the montage to load properly)
+7. Lower the scale factor if necessary (I had to lower it from .25 to .1 for the montage to load properly)

 ## Using ImagePlot
 1. Launch ImageJ within the ImagePlot directory